eddingtonross/lein-antlr4/README.md

 -----------

-The plugin can be configured to clean the generated source directory as part of the Leiningen 'clean' task, but this must be manually set up by adding the <tt>leiningen.antlr</tt> namespace to the project hooks, like so:
+The plugin can be configured to clean the generated source directory as part of the Leiningen 'clean' task, but this must be manually set up by adding the <tt>leiningen.antlr4</tt> namespace to the project hooks, like so:

     (defproject my-project
       ...
-      :hooks [leiningen.antlr]
+      :hooks [leiningen.antlr4]
       ...
     )